aligator/OSRailwayTrain/README.md

 - Rename the config.example.h and adapt it as you need it.

 # MQTT Topics

+All topics are prefixed by "/OSRailway/<train-name>".
+So if you configured a train name like "train1" it would result in "/OSRailway/train1/drive".

 - /drive
   Just pass a value from -1023 to 1023 to drive the train.
 You can use 0 to stop it.
 The speed is changed slowly based on the acceleration settings.